lightning-goats/cyberherd_extension/cyberherd_explanation.md

 ## Important Notes

-- **Daily Reset**: The CyberHerd resets every night at midnight UTC - all memberships and zap amounts are cleared
+- **Daily Reset**: The CyberHerd resets every night at midnight UTC - all memberships and zap amounts are cleared (opt-in, configurable)
 - **Today's note only**: Only the current day's #CyberHerd tagged note is valid for joining (older notes don't work)
-- **Requirements**: Valid NIP-05 identifier and working Lightning address required
+- **Requirements**: NIP-05 identifier (configurable, can be disabled) and working Lightning address required
 - **Content scope**: Only zaps to Lightning Goats authored notes qualify for membership and payouts
-- **New members via zap**: Must zap TODAY'S #CyberHerd tagged note to join (10+ sats minimum)
+- **New members via zap**: Must zap TODAY'S #CyberHerd tagged note to join (minimum sats configurable, typically 10+)
-- **New members via repost/reaction**: Can repost or react to TODAY'S #CyberHerd note to join with 0 sats (receives 1% allocation)
+- **New members via repost/reaction**: Can repost or react to TODAY'S #CyberHerd note to join with 0 sats (receives share of 1% pool)
-- **Existing members**: Can zap ANY Lightning Goats note to increase payouts (10+ sats minimum)
+- **Existing members**: Can zap ANY Lightning Goats note to increase payouts (minimum sats configurable, typically 10+)
-- **Maximum 3 members**: Full herd requires headbutting out lowest member to join (or displacing repost/reaction members)
+- **Maximum members**: Configurable (typically 3) - full herd requires headbutting out lowest member to join (or displacing repost/reaction members)
 - **Zap priority**: Zaps always displace repost/reaction-only members first before competing with other zaps
-- **Kind 6/7 allocation**: Members with kind 6 or 7 events (or both) receive 1% of member allocation
+- **Kind 6/7 allocation**: The 1% bonus pool is split evenly among all members with kind 6 or 7 events (or both)
-- **Zapper bonus**: Members with zaps AND kind 6/7 events receive proportional zap share PLUS 1% bonus
+- **Zapper bonus**: Members with zaps AND kind 6/7 events receive proportional zap share PLUS their share of 1% bonus
 - **Headbutt consequences**: Getting headbutted resets your accumulated payout score to zero
-- **Feeder-triggered payouts**: Payments sent when feeder activates (~850 sats), not immediately
+- **Feeder-triggered payouts**: Payments sent when feeder activates (threshold configurable, typically ~850 sats), not immediately
-- **90/10 split**: 90% feeds goats, 10% distributed among CyberHerd members (99% zap-based, 1% kind 6/7 bonus)
+- **90/10 split**: 90% feeds goats, 10% distributed among CyberHerd members (99% of member allocation zap-based, 1% kind 6/7 bonus)